gothangelzzzzzz/sxwm-dots/README.md

 # sxwm-dots
-My sxwm build with polybar dunst rofi picom etc
+My sxwm build with polybar dunst rofi picom etc. in this build i have
+- rofi
+- polybar
+- dunst
+- picom (picom-ftlabs)
+- and obviously sxwm